igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 IGV-Web is a web application for exploring genomic datasets.
 Data can be loaded directly from a user’s local file system, or via URL from web servers and cloud providers.
 The application runs only in the web browser and no data is ever uploaded to the host site.

-IGV-Web is developed by the same team that develops the IGV desktop application.
-Links to all versions of IGV can be found at <https://igv.org>.

-!!! note "For Developers:"
+!!! note "Note for developers:"
     IGV-Web is implemented using igv.js, our JavaScript component for embedding IGV in web pages.
 All IGV code is open source and available at <https://github.com/igvteam>

 # Quick Start

-### 1. Open the IGV-Web app
+## 1. Open the IGV-Web app

 In a [web browser](#supported-browsers), navigate to <https://igv.org/app>.

+!!! tip " "
-> **Note:** Make sure that popups are not disabled in your web browser as some features rely on them.
+	Make sure that popups are not disabled in your web browser as some features rely on them.
 For example, loading tracks and genomes from files in Google Drive may pop up a login window.

-### 2. Load a reference genome
+## 2. Load a reference genome
 IGV displays data mapped to the genomic coordinates of a reference genome.
 When the IGV-Web page first loads, it will load the default reference genome **hg19**.
 To load a different genome, click on the `Genome` dropdown menu and either select from the list of pre-defined genomes, or use one of the options to load a genome sequence file that you specify.

+!!! tip " "
-> **Note:** You must first load the reference genome, before loading data tracks.
+    You must first load the reference genome, before loading data tracks.
 Switching genomes will clear out any loaded tracks.

-#### Selecting a pre-defined genome
+### Selecting a pre-defined genome

 The available pre-defined genomes are listed in the menu.
 If you select any of these genomes, a corresponding gene annotation track will also be loaded.

+!!! tip " "
-> Note: The menu includes the complete list of available pre-defined genomes.
+    The menu includes the complete list of available pre-defined genomes.
 Unlike IGV-Desktop, there is no `More...` entry at the bottom of the menu to access a longer list.

-#### Loading a genome sequence file
+### Loading a genome sequence file

 If you have an indexed FASTA file of your reference genome sequence, you can load it using one of the options in the top part of the menu: